-Three main types of documentary can be submitted for the festival – documentaries, branded documentaries and animations that have a documentary element.
-Over the past two years we have screened documentaries from Cork, Ireland in general, the Netherlands and the UK and this year we hope to attract vibrant student work from all over the world.
+The festival will screen two main types of student documentary – documentaries and animations that have a documentary element.
+Over the past three years we have screened documentaries from Cork, Ireland in general, the UK, Europe, the USA, South America, Asia and Africa.
+This year we hope to again attract vibrant student work from all over the world.
 Documentaries can be no longer that 25 minutes.

 Story? has a strong link with CampusDoc, an international student documentary film festival that is held in the Dutch city of Utrecht every June.
-CampusDoc alumni have had their films shown at "Story?" in the past two years.
+CampusDoc alumni have had their films shown at Story? in recent years.

 This year a number of prizes will be on offer: first prize goes to the best documentary of the festival and there will be five more prizes: Best of Cork; Best Animated Documentary; Best European Documentary; Best International Documentary and an Audience Award.

-At the inaugural festival, the prize for the best documentary went to “Inside the Circle”, by Lauren Bos and Hein van den Bogaert from the Netherlands, which told the story of two professional handball players who needed to juggle their ambitions to be the best in their sport with their own personal relationship together.
-Last year the prize for the winning documentary went to “Da Hillsook Wedeen”, an evocative historical documentary about the Shetland Islands made by Hope Strickland from Manchester, England.
+At the inaugural festival in 2018, the prize for the best documentary went to “Inside the Circle”, by Lauren Bos and Hein van den Bogaert from the Netherlands, which told the story of two professional handball players who needed to juggle their ambitions to be the best in their sport with their own personal relationship together.
+In 2019 the prize for the winning documentary went to “Da Hillsook Wedeen”, an evocative historical documentary about the Shetland Islands made by Hope Strickland from Manchester, England.
 The winning documentary in 2020 was “The Sisters“, by Michal Hytroś from Poland, whose documentary “The Sisters” told the story of 12 nuns in an enclosed convent near Kraków.

 Awards will be given in six categories.
 A trophy and/or certificate will be presented in each category